TheAngryPerson/BetterDiscordStuff/Plugins/BetterCallNotifications/README.md

 # Better Call Notifications
-Allows the user to disable call notifications even without dnd and enable call notifications to bypass dnd.
+Allows the user to disable call notifications even without dnd and enables call notifications to bypass dnd.